fbcaires/filipebcaires.com/content/publication/cspp/index.md

 - "3"
 publishDate: "2017-01-01T00:00:00Z"
 # slides: example
-summary: We study the role of contract splitting in public procurement.
-Exploiting a reform that reduced the threshold for direct awards, we find that contract splitting is the most important mechanism by which buyers manipulate the price of projects to award contracts at discretion.
-Our evidence suggests that splitting is driven by favouritism rather than efficiency-promoting motives of manipulation.
+summary: This paper studies contract splitting - the act of splitting contracts into multiple smaller ones - as a mechanism of manipulation in public procurement.
+Leveraging the procurement administrative registry in Portugal and exploiting a reform that lowered discretion thresholds, we find that contract splitting is the main mechanism of manipulation.
+Buyers split to circumvent competitive requirements, more so for goods and services than for less divisible construction works.
+We discuss the implications of contract splitting for commonly used bunching estimators, documenting the existence of a splitting-induced bias.
 tags:
-- Public Procurement
+- Contract Splitting
 - Manipulation
+- Bunching
-- Favouritism
+- ublic Procurement
 title: Contract Splitting in Public Procurement
 #url_code: https://github.com/wowchemy/wowchemy-hugo-themes
 #url_dataset: '#'